 34. The Filer will disclose in the Circular relating to the Offer the following information:

 (a) the mechanics for the take-up of and payment for Shares as described herein;

 (b) that, by tendering Shares at the lowest price in the Price Range under an Auction Tender or by tendering Shares under a Purchase Price Tender or a Proportionate Tender, a Shareholder can reasonably expect that the Shares so tendered will be purchased at the Purchase Price, subject to proration and other terms of the Offer as specified herein;

 (c) that the Filer has filed for, or has then obtained, as the case may be, an exemption from the Proportionate Take-Up Requirement, the Proportionate Take-Up Disclosure Requirement and the Extension Take-Up Requirement;

-(d) the manner in which an extension of the Offer will be communicated to Shareholders;
+(d) the manner in which an extension of the Offer will be communicated to Shareholders and the public;

 (e) that Shares deposited pursuant to the Offer may be withdrawn at any time prior to the expiry of the Offer;

 (f) as applicable, the name of each Shareholder that has advised the Filer that it intends to make a Proportionate Tender;

 (g) the facts supporting the Filer's reliance on the Liquid Market Exemption, including the Liquidity Opinion;